RPallas92/GrausDB/README.md

-# GrausDB
+# GrausDb

 ![Rust](https://img.shields.io/badge/Rust-1.53+-orange)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-GrausDB is a high-performance, thread-safe key-value embedded data store written in Rust.
+GrausDb is a high-performance, thread-safe key-value embedded data store written in Rust.
 It is designed for simplicity, efficiency, and reliability.
 ## Features

-- **Lock-Free Concurrency:** GrausDB leverages lock-free data structures for high-performance concurrent access.
+- **Lock-Free Concurrency:** GrausDb leverages lock-free data structures for high-performance concurrent access.
 - **Persistence:** Data is persisted to disk for durability.
 - **Log-Based Storage:** Key-value pairs are stored in log files.
 - **Benchmarks:** Benchmarks included to assess the performance.
 ## Installation

-To use GrausDB in your Rust project, simply add it as a dependency in your `Cargo.toml` file:
+To use GrausDb in your Rust project, simply add it as a dependency in your `Cargo.toml` file:

 ```toml
 [dependencies]